Natural Oil Replacement

 Never.
 There, wasn’t that easy?
-Actually the idea of “replenishing natural oils” in cedar shakes has been around a long time and until fairly recently was a concept to which most of us blindly nodded our heads.
-Listen to some of what Oregon State University Extension Service (Publication EC1271) has to say about so-called oil replacement.
+Actually, the idea of “replenishing natural oils” in cedar shakes has been around a long time and until fairly recently was a concept to which most of us blindly nodded our heads.